-The visit of Israeli students to Belfast was featured prominently in the Belfast Telegraph, the Jewish Chronicle and the Jewish Tribune.
+In November the visit of Israeli students to Belfast featured prominently in the Belfast Telegraph, the Jewish Chronicle and the Jewish Tribune.
 Both Jewish papers are published in London.

 NIFI’s progress is regularly featured in the Belfast Jewish Record, the community magazine of the Belfast Jewish community.
 However, we were chuffed to feature in the Rosh Hashana edition of Gesher Magazine, an excellent publication of the Hale Jewish community in South Manchester, who were keen to know about what we do.
 And our work also features in the Chanuka edition of Wessex Jewish News serving the Jewish community in Bournemouth, Dorset and surrounding counties.